LibCrowds/libcrowds-frontend-settings/playbills/about/playbills.md

 and one from the Theatre Royal, Margate to begin with.
 You can find out more about the project and the playbills, or you can just [dive in and play a role](https://playbills.libcrowds.com).

+As the titles in each volume are marked, we can add new tasks based on that work.
+For example, you can now transcribe marked titles, type in any genres mentioned, and add dates to playbills.
+These small tasks are fast and easy to complete, and cumulatively they make it easier for researchers to find playbills.

 This project is an 'alpha', work-in-progress that we think is almost but not quite ready for its moment